slashdotdash/cqrs-best-practices/README.md

 Do use simple types in domain events (strings, numbers, lists).

-Don't use value objects in events as events are immutable, whereas value objects may change over time.
+Don't use value objects in events as events are immutable, whereas the definition of value objects may change over time.

+Value object's are immutable, but their definition (class or schema) can be changed at any time by developers.
+Doing so will inadvertently break any existing events unless an explicit upgrade strategy is implemented.
+Using simple types in domain events alleviates this somewhat because developers should understand that changing an event will affect existing stored events.

 ### Use integration events between services, not domain events